Tuesday, January 30, 2007

 With that bit of drama behind us, Oli gave a weather report.
 He said it was going to be another good day like yesterday – that got a chuckle from the crowd.
 The wind had gone northeast, which held some promise of clearing out the smoke, so we were sent to Mystic launch in Bright in the Ovens Valley - about 20 miles to the west.

-When we arrived at launch, the visibility was terrible.
-It didn’t look good, and most people left their gliders on the cars.
+d, and most people left their gliders on the cars.
 Because of my position in the launch order I knew that if it cleared up and they called a task I had to be ready, so again I went through the motions of setting up and getting ready.
 By the time they called the pilots meeting, however, things had gotten worse.
 There seemed to be three possible courses of action – wait and see if it got better, have a spot landing contest in the bomb-out as the task, or call the day.
 I was in favor of either of the two options that would have given us a chance at a task, but most people wanted to call it a day.
 A few people flew anyway, with a couple of the guys trying to go to the

 Friday, January 12, 2007